 Overview of the Initial Scope

 In the past few sessions, we’ve been speaking about reliance on a spiritual master and the precious human rebirth.
 Both these topics serve as a foundation for the subject matter that follows.
 It is possible that there are people of extremely sharp faculties who have trained very extensively in previous lifetimes and, because they’ve accustomed themselves with all the trainings and meditations and have gained familiarity in those previous lifetimes, in this lifetime they’re able to generate quite immediately and directly bodhichitta and insight into voidness.
-However, if this is not the case in our cases, then we need to practice in an orderly fashion, going progressively through the various stages as outlined in the graded path.
+However, if this is not so in our cases, then we need to practice in an orderly fashion, going progressively through the various stages as outlined in the graded path.

 Concerning the initial level or the initial scope of motivation, there are four topics of meditation: